Azure AD Connect overview

 In this article, I’ll walk you through how to install and configure Azure AD Connect.
 This solution allows you to synchronize your local directory (AD) to the Azure platform and use the same user accounts.

-In the following procedure I used the mail field as an authentication attribute.
+In the tutorial, which follows, I used the mail field as an authentication attribute, but you could very well use the userPrincipalName field

 Remote AD activation